 How long will your skin react to the peel?

 So, after the two-ish days of minor breakouts, and a few days of dryness, my skin calmed way down.
-I still felt like my skin was breaking out a little for 3-4 days, but all minor (mostly small bumps) except for one big guy on the underside of my jawline – a new issue that developed for me within the last few months.
+I still felt like my skin was breaking out a little for 3-4 days, but all minor (mostly small bumps) except for one big guy on the underside of my jawline – a new issue that developed for me within the last few months – quickly went away.
 At the same time, I could see the scarring on my cheek starting to shrink.

 When I walked into my second peel two weeks later, Sarah thought my skin was looking better.
-I told her my mixed feelings and she pointed out that the later breakouts were all in places that I’d historically had problems – so it was still the dormant bacteria coming up!
+I told her my mixed feelings and she pointed out that the later breakouts were all in places that I’d historically had problems.
+It was still the dormant bacteria coming up!

 Proper Skin Care after a Peel

 After a peel, you will start to peel, revealing newer skin to the world.
-Because your skin will be sensitive, you should use only gentle cleansers and moisturizers for at least three days, and be sure to use a great sunscreen during this time.
+Because your skin will be sensitive, you should use only gentle cleansers and moisturizers for at least three days.
+Be sure to use a great sunscreen during this time.
 After days 3 or 4, you can use a mild exfoliant to remove any remaining skin and you can return to your normal skin care routine.

 Can You Wear Makeup After a peel?